spring-projects-experimental/spring-boot-thin-launcher/README.md

 `thin.name`, so additional libraries can be added using `thin-{profile}.properties`.
 Profile-specific properties are loaded last so they take precedence.
-You can exclude and remove dependencies by prepending a key in the properties file with `exlcusions.`.
+You can exclude and remove dependencies by prepending a key in the properties file with `exclusions.`.

 ## Packaging